Wremen station

 Wremen is a railway station on the Nordseebahn line from Cuxhaven to Bremerhaven in Northwestern Germany.
 It is situated close to the village of Wremen.

 History

-The station was opened in 1896 as part of the extension from the Bremen to Bremerhaven line toward Cuxhaven.
-It has been a minor station during its whole existence, as the single-track line toward Cuxhaven allowed for crossings at Dorum railway station only.
+The station was opened in 1896 as part of the extension of the Bremen-Bremerhaven line towards Cuxhaven.
+It has remained a minor station throughout its whole existence, as the single-track line towards Cuxhaven allowed for crossings only at Dorum railway station.

-South of it, in the village of Imsum, used to be another, similarly minor station.
-However it was closed and removed in the late 1970s.
-The Bremerhaven-Speckenbüttel railway station, south of Imsum, was closed in 1988, so Wremen is a notable distance north of the next station currently in operation.
+To the south, in the village of Imsum, there used to be another similarly minor station.
+However, it was closed and removed in the late 1970s.
+The Bremerhaven-Speckenbüttel railway station, south of Imsum, was closed in 1988.
+Therefore, Wremen is a notable distance north of the nearest station currently in operation.

-Ever since the advent of the motorcar, the station mainly serves commuters into Bremerhaven and tourists.
-At some point even international InterRegio trains to Luxembourg and Saarbrücken called at the station, though this service was removed in the late 1990s.
+Ever since the advent of motorcars, the station mainly serves commuters into Bremerhaven and tourists.
+At some point, even international InterRegio trains to Luxembourg and Saarbrücken called at the station, though this service was discontinued in the late 1990s.